willdata0101/voices-across-borders/README.md

 🎧 **Multilingual Podcast Dubbing + QA Tool using ElevenLabs + Groq/Llama**

-This Streamlit-based app takes a Spanish-language podcast or audio clip, generates an English dub using ElevenLabs, and then uses an LLM (Mixtral via Groq API) to perform QA between the original and translated texts.
+This Streamlit-based app takes a Spanish-language podcast or audio clip, generates an English dub using ElevenLabs, and then uses an LLM (Llama 3-8B via Groq API) to perform QA between the original and translated texts.

 Built to demonstrate the power of combining LLMs, linguistic QA, and voice technology, this project is ideal for showcasing:
 - Language translation and quality validation